Serious road injuries in the Netherlands

 Afbeelding

 Figure 4.
-Distribution of serious road injuries in the Netherlands by age group in 2021, based on hospital discharge register LBZ.
+Distribution of serious road injuries in the Netherlands by age group in 2022, based on hospital discharge register LBZ.
 Sources: DHD, SWOV.

-In 2021, 59% (about 3,800) of the LBZ-registered serious road injuries were male and 41% (about 2,700) were female.
+In 2022, 61% (about 4,800) of the LBZ-registered serious road injuries were male and 39% (about 3,100) were female.
 In general, women are more often injured in crashes not involving a motor vehicle than men are.
-This partly relates to mobility differences between men and women: men drive more, women more often walk [16].
+This partly relates to mobility differences between men and women: men drive more, women more often walk [12].

 What is the distribution of the number of serious road injuries across different road types?

-In addition to casualty characteristics, crash location characteristics (type, location) are also important for road safety research and policy making in this field.
-Currently, hardly any data are available about crash locations of serious road injuries, because crash locations are only available in BRON which only includes part of the serious road injuries (see the question How is the number of serious road injuries determined in the Netherlands?).
-Particularly for serious road injuries sustained in crashes without involvement of a motor vehicle, hardly any crash location information is available.
-The reason for this lack is that the data of these crashes are almost all derived from the hospital discharge register LBZ which does not register location characteristics.
+In addition to casualty characteristics, the crash characteristics themselves (type, location) are also important for road safety research and policy making in this field.
+Currently, hardly any data are available about crash locations of serious road injuries.
+This is because location information is only available in BRON (and thus not in LBZ), which only includes part of the serious road injuries (see the question How is the number of serious road injuries determined in the Netherlands?).

 Afbeelding

-Figure 6.
+Figure 7.
 Distribution of injuries and injury burden by body part.
-The distribution is based on the serious road injuries registered in LBZ in 2014 [18].
+The distribution is based on the serious road injuries registered in LBZ in 2014 [16].

 Which societal costs are caused by a serious road injury?

-More than half of the total societal costs of road crashes (about 52%) can be attributed to serious road injuries (situation in 2020, on the basis of the definition current at that time), while the share of road death costs is relatively low (an estimated 15%), see Figure 7.
+More than half of the total societal costs of road crashes (about 52%) can be attributed to serious road injuries (situation in 2020, on the basis of the definition current at that time), while the share of road death costs is relatively low (an estimated 15%), see Figure 8.
 Casualties with slight injuries (treated at an A&E department) have a share of about 17% and other casualties a share of about 3% in societal costs.

 The total societal costs of road crashes in 2020 are estimated at €27 billion (€15 to €36 billion [19]).
 This equals over 3% of the gross domestic product.
 The costs per serious road injury in the current definition are about €1,000,000 million.
 For more information see SWOV fact sheet Road crash costs.